 I stayed away from many foods, crossing my fingers whenever I risked milk, hoping lactose pills would work.
 I mean, come on, you gotta have your ice cream every once in a while.
 Interestingly, I found that I could use enzyme pills without getting sick with some companies products, but not with others.
 For example, Oberweis ice cream was guaranteed to take me to Pain Town, but I never had any issues with TCBY frozen yogurt.

 A few years ago I saw an advertisement for something called A2 Milk.
 It was advertised as normal milk only from cows that naturally provided only beta-A2 casein protein.
-Apparently most cow herds are a mix of cows, some producing beta-A1 casein, some beta-A2 casein.
-Apparently the beta-A2 casein is easier to digest for many people.
-If you have issues with milk, but never had a test for lactose intolerance, it’s possible you just can’t digest beta-A1 casein.
-With great hesitation, expecting to spend days incapacitated with a horrible headache, I bought and drank dome A2 Milk without taking any enzymes.
+Apparently most cow herds are a mix of cows, some producing beta-A1 casein, some beta-A2 casein, though this has slowly been tilting toward more beta-A1 casein cows because they produce more milk per cow.
+The problem is beta-A2 casein is easier to digest for many people.
+If you have issues with milk it’s possible you can’t digest beta-A1 casein.
+With great hesitation, expecting to spend days incapacitated with a horrible headache, I bought and drank some A2 Milk without taking enzymes.
 Nothing.
+No reaction.
 I was fine.
 I tried the 0% Milk, 2% Milk, Whole Milk and no problems what so ever!

 After a while I noticed my digestion was improving now that I was avoiding other milk products.
 I was able to eat hamburger, chicken skin, and chicken stock again without any headaches.
 In fact, I haven’t had any form of headache in over a year now!